Where's the cheapest gas in Mansfield? - NewsBreak

 Where's the cheapest gas in Mansfield?

-(MANSFIELD, OH) Gas prices vary across in the Mansfield area, but if you’re willing to head for the cheapest station, you could be saving up to $0.25 per gallon.
+(MANSFIELD, OH) For bargain hunters there may be no better target than gas, with the cheapest station in the Mansfield area offering savings of $0.27 per gallon.

-According to a survey by GasBuddy, Sam's Club at 1070 N Lexington Springmill Rd was the cheapest station in the area, with regular listed at $2.9 per gallon at the pumps Wednesday.
-That was compared to BP at 680 N Main St, where a gallon of regular was selling for $3.15.
+According to a survey by GasBuddy, Shell at 1375 Lexington Ave was the cheapest station in the area, with regular listed at $2.92 per gallon at the pumps Wednesday.
+That was compared to Sam's Club at 1070 N Lexington Springmill Rd, where a gallon of regular was selling for $3.19.

-It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
-As of 05:51 PM, Tuesday, the average price of a gallon of regular in the area $3.03.
+Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
+Across the greater Mansfield area, GasBuddy recorded the average price of gas at $3.01 per gallon for regular.

 |Regular